-Responses that represent a single resource shall contain a context property named "@odata.context" describing the source of the payload.
-The value of the context property shall be the context URL that describes the resource according to OData-Protocol.
+Responses that represent a single resource may contain a context property named "@odata.context" describing the source of the payload.
+If the "@odata.context" property is present, it shall be the context URL that describes the resource according to OData-Protocol.